MatteoGuadrini/vmam/README.md

 Before starting to use `vmam`, you need to know your network architecture and configure it correctly.
-Read these RFCs carefully ([RFC 3580](https://tools.ietf.org/html/rfc3580), [RFC 4014](https://tools.ietf.org/html/rfc4014), [RFC 2865](https://tools.ietf.org/html/rfc2865)) and choose a radius server based on your architecture ([freeradius](https://freeradius.org/) or [Microsoft Radius](https://docs.microsoft.com/it-it/windows-server/networking/technologies/nps/nps-top)).
+Read these RFCs carefully ([RFC 3580](https://tools.ietf.org/html/rfc3580), [RFC 4014](https://tools.ietf.org/html/rfc4014), [RFC 2865](https://tools.ietf.org/html/rfc2865), [RFC 3579](https://tools.ietf.org/html/rfc3579)) and choose a radius server based on your architecture
+([freeradius](https://freeradius.org/) or [Microsoft Radius](https://docs.microsoft.com/it-it/windows-server/networking/technologies/nps/nps-top)).

 Once the network equipment and radius server have been configured, create ldap groups corresponding to the VLAn that you want to manage.